 Sleep is incredibly important and without it, you can encounter a lot of problems.
 It is a common activity that all of us engage in and it is important to the right amount and the right quality of sleep every night.
-This is why it can start to worry people when they lack sleep.
+This is why it can start to worry about people when they lack sleep.
 People are aware of the consequences of sleep deprivation and how it can lead to cognitive impairment and a lack of motivation.
 Therefore, making sure that you are getting enough sleep is very important and can help you in the following day.

 Many of you might struggle to sleep.
 There could be a number of reasons to this but that is not what the focus of this article is.
 You’re reading this to find out the ways in which you can prepare yourself for sleep.
-The body works on a clock and it is important that you shut down in the right ways, increasing your likelihood of a quality sleep.
+The body works on a clock and it is important that you shut down in the right ways, increasing your likelihood of quality sleep.

 This article will look at the best ways you can prepare for sleep and some of them you may already know.
 They are common (and some uncommon) way to let your body know it is time to rest.
 This will be of huge benefit to some readers who are currently struggling to get their hours.
 If you’re interested in learning more, continue to read this article.

 9 Ways to Prepare for Sleep